-Sexism and Sexual Harrassment - please refer to the separate Child Protection Policy
+Sexual Harassment and Sexual Violence - please refer to the separate Child Protection Policy

-We want everyone to feel included, respected and safe in our school.
+We want everyone to feel included, respected and safe in our school and we recognize that Sexism can be and Sexual Harassment is a form of Child on Child Abuse.

 Our PSHE curriculum covers what healthy and respectful behaviour towards one another looks like to ensure that all pupils are taught this essential aspect of social interaction.

 We will not tolerate verbal abuse, which includes name-calling and sexist comments or inappropriate behaviour which is sexual in its nature.
-Staff and pupils encouraged to report all incidents that make them feel uncomfortable, no matter how 'small' they think the incident is.
+Staff and pupils are encouraged to report all incidents that make them feel uncomfortable, no matter how 'small' they think the incident is.